Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 We hope this helps unlock a few of the mysteries between the different types of whiskeys.
 Of course the only thing to really do that is to go out there and taste them.
 Find what you like and enjoy it!

 After learning the different types of whiskey, now comes the cool tools.
 If you care as much about your whiskey as we do, you probably feel the same about your barware.
-Here’s some of our favorite barware we’ve collected over the years with different groupings rotating between use at home and use in studio.
+Here’s some of our favorite barware we’ve collected over the years with different groupings we rotate between use at home and use in studio.
 You don’t need a lot of tools, but it is nice to have a few quality tools that adds a classiness and bit of swagger to that evening cocktail or beverage.
 Choose your favorite style and create a set around them

 Check out our Cocktail Recipes Here